 For off-cycle admissions (Winter and Spring), we highlight recommend that students apply only if specifically asked to do so by a faculty member.
 There have been occasions in which students are admitted off-cycle but such cases are rare.
 In terms of funding, we cannot speak further on this information as these instances are rare and thus treated on a case-by-case basis.

 As an international applicant, do I need to show a financial verification statement?

-U.S. immigration law requires that international applicants, if admitted, must show documented evidence of sufficient funds to cover all fees, transportation, and living expenses for the first year of their studies at UCR and that a sponsor is committed to their financial support beyond this date.
+U.S immigration law requires that international applicants, if admitted, must show documented evidence of sufficient funds to cover all fees, transportation, and living expense for the first year of their studies at UCR and that a sponsor is committed to their financial support beyond this date.
 Proof is required before a Certificate of Eligibility (I-20 or DS2019) for a visa can be issued.
-Here is our website: https://www.ee.ucr.edu/academics/graduate-apply#international_applicant
+Here is our website: https://www.ece.ucr.edu/academics/graduate-apply#international applicant

 I applied last year and I would like to use my materials from my previous application for my current one, what are the steps I should take?

 Please send an email to firstname.lastname@example.org with your past and current Application ID and indicate what materials you would like to reuse for your current application (i.e., transcripts test scores, LOR, etc...).
 The application fee cannot be transferred.